Crazy Stupid Love (song): Composition

-"Crazy Stupid Love" was written and produced by Wayne Wilkins, who also co-produced and co-wrote Cole's debut single "Fight for This Love", Heidi Rojas, Katelyn Tarver, Kevin Anyaeji and Tinie Tempah.
-It also features a rap by British rapper Tinie Tempah.
+"Crazy Stupid Love" was written and produced by Wayne Wilkins, who also co-produced and co-wrote Cole's debut single "Fight for This Love", alongside Cole, Heidi Rojas, Katelyn Tarver, Kevin Anyaeji and British rapper Tinie Tempah, who contributed a rap.
 The pop and dancey R&B song is built on a toe-tapping structure with plenty of saxophones and a "la la la la la" refrain.
 Lyrically, the song has Cole gushing about her uncontrollable feelings for her boyfriend, with lyrics like, "You make my brain stop/ Sink my heart to my feet."

 Critical reception

 "Crazy Stupid Love" has received generally positive reviews from music critics and fans alike.
 Lewis Corner of Digital Spy awarded the song 3.5 stars out of 5, and commented: "Sure, the lyrics are laden with sweet nothings and clichéd sentiments, but while Mrs Fernandez-Versini [Cheryl] may be swirling in mushy marital bliss right now, she hasn't sacrificed any of that star-quality sassiness to pull it off."
 Maggie Pannacione of Artist Direct was very complimentary with the song, calling it "crazy catchy, with its pop neo-sax, handclaps, percussion and fingersnaps."

 Brendon Veevers of Renowned for Sound claimed that the song "has a JLo/Beyoncé-ish vibe running through it in terms of its quick delivered, toe-tapping structure while Brit rapper Tinchy Stryder adds an effortless rap licking to the number nearing its end as horns toot left, right and centre allowing for the song to dip its toes in almost Latino-pop territory."
 Hannah Mylrea of The Edge gave a mixed opinion about Cole's vocals, calling it "lacklustre", while also dismissing Tempah's appearance, calling it "dull" and "unnecessary", and labeled the song itself as "a repetitive, fairly average pop track."
 Maximum Pop! described the song as "bang on trend" thanks to its saxophone break, but suggested it may suffer from coming so soon after Ariana Grande's hit single Problem.